top of page

 • What are on-going costs of being an SCCV member?

-Annual Insurance Fees are $55 for the first dog and $5 for each additional dog.
+Annual Insurance Fees for 2024 are $30 for the first dog and $5 for each additional dog.

 Members are also responsible for any veterinary fees associated with meeting health certificate requirements.
 This might include exam and vaccination fees, which are variable for each pet healthcare provider.